4 Shares

 I’m not sure how anyone can serve exceptionally without a heart of gratefulness.
 Can you imagine?

 With gratefulness comes an honor-bound service that is aware of all we’ve received in Christ.
-With gratefulness, we serve others from an indebted appreciation towards Christ and people who have helped us.
-Gratefulness lends an intimacy, beauty, and purity to our serving that is lacking without it.
+With gratefulness, we serve others from an indebted appreciation towards Christ and the people who have helped us.
+Gratefulness lends intimacy, beauty, and purity to our serving, which is lacking without it.
 [John 13:14 ]

 Humility

-I have to admit that this heart attitude is one of the hardest for me to keep on track.
-As much as I have a disdain for it in myself and others, personal pride has a way of inadvertently sneaking up on me.
+I must admit that this heart attitude is one of the hardest for me to keep on track.
+As much as I disdain it in myself and others, personal pride has a way of inadvertently sneaking up on me.
 I have a keen sense of being taken advantage of or being mistreated.

 Miss Molly gives welcome comfort – and kisses.